upamanyudas/banglaaudiobook.github.io/about.md

 Follow @audiobookbangla
 </a>

 BanglaAudiobook.in, is an effort to bring to life the literary treasures of _Bengali_.
 This started out as a small effort to record the audio versions of my favorite stories and novels for my siblings.
-Their lack of interest to read _Bengali_ literature and enjoy the stories I enjoyed as a child, pushed me to record the first story.
+Their lack of interest to read _Bengali_ literature and enjoy the stories I enjoyed as a child, pushed me to record the first _Bengali_ Audiobook.

 Though there are other websites for obtaining bengali audiobooks, but either they are not updated regularly, or their collection excludes the most popular and favorite bengali stories/novels.
 This was also a push at my initial idea execution stage.